 - You have built trust with your customers

-- Your offering is very different from what’s in the market, and your customer wants your product or service.
+- Your offering is very different from what’s in the market, and your customer prefers yours

-#1 Getting Customers To Pay You In Advance For Solving A Compelling Problem
+Customers Will Pay You in Advance for Solving a Compelling Problem

 To shop at Costco, you’ll need to become a member.
 And to become a member, you’ll have to pay, from $55 to $110 in the United States or from £24 to £66 in the UK.